nick-ducker/Ascend/devlog/devlog.md

   * Other users should not be able to delete other peoples posts.
     Added user validation before running destroy in the delete action On manual test, could not delete post by replacing html button code.

+  * Users can search through through workouts from the all workouts page, results turn up in the all workouts tab.
+      WORKING

+  * Users can upload a photograph to their workout